kbspecht/erdos-2025-colorectal-imaging/README.md

 ## Datasets

 [PolypGen](https://www.synapse.org/Synapse:syn26376615/wiki/613312)
 This is a polyp segmentation and detection generalization dataset composed of 8037 frames including both single and sequence frames.
 This dataset contains 3762 positive sample frames (frames containing annotated  polyps) and 4275 negative frames.
 These data are collected from six different hospitals.
+PolypGen has a total number of **1347** single images.

 [REAL Colon](https://plus.figshare.com/articles/media/REAL-colon_dataset/22202866)
-This is a dataset comprising 60 recordings of real-world colonoscopies which come from four different clinical studies with each study contributing 15 videos.
+This dataset comprises 60 recordings of real-world colonoscopies, which come from four different clinical studies, with each study contributing 15 videos.
+Each video records all the frames captured by a camera during a complete colonoscopy procedure.
+The total number of distinct polyps or distinct displays for the identical polyps is estimated to be around 500.

 [Kvasir](https://datasets.simula.no/kvasir)
-This is a dataset consisting of 1000 images, annotated and verified by endoscopists, to be used for different tasks such as deep learning and transfer learning.
+This is a dataset consisting of 1000 single images, annotated and verified by endoscopists, to be used for different tasks such as deep learning and transfer learning.
+The polyps in this dataset can be located in either the upper GI tract (esophagus, stomach) or the lower GI tract (colon, rectum).

 ## Stakeholders